huggingface/transformers/docs/source/en/main_classes/quantization.md

 ### Push quantized model to 🤗 Hub

-You can push the quantized model like any 🤗 model to Hub with `push_to_hub`:
+You can push the quantized model like any 🤗 model to Hub with `push_to_hub`.
+The quantization config will be saved and pushed along the model.

 ```python
 quantized_model.push_to_hub("opt-125m-gptq")